-Portland Farmers Market is a nonprofit organization operating seven vibrant farmers markets in Portland, OR.
+Portland Farmers Market is a nonprofit organization operating six vibrant farmers markets in Portland, OR.
 Our markets provide a direct connection to more than 200 vendors with deep roots in Oregon and Southwest Washington, including farms, nurseries, bakeries, meat and seafood providers, cheese makers and specialty food producers.

 Portland Farmers Market operates world-class farmers markets that contribute to the success of local food growers and producers, and create vibrant community gatherings.
 As a trade association, success for our vendors is our primary objective.
 Listening and learning from vendors and shoppers produces outstanding farmers markets where vendors prosper and communities thrive.

 Portland Farmers Market is a catalyst for the nation’s most prosperous, healthy and sustainable food system.

 For our vendors, we are a marketing organization that attracts shoppers to marketplaces where small businesses can prosper.
 We are committed to providing business acceleration opportunities such as expanded marketplaces, educational workshops and a diversified shopper base.
 Read our Strategic Plan – which is currently being updated

 Three local activists - Craig Mosbaek, Ted Snider and Dr. Richard Hagan - establish Portland Farmers Market and hold the first market in a parking lot at Albers Mill with 13 vendors.

 The market is relocated to the PSU campus.

 A second market day is added on Wednesdays at Shemanski Park.

 As the vendor pool swells, yet another market is added on Thursdays in the Pearl District.